andrew890/easysmf-samples/tutorial/Sample5.md

 When a section in a SMF record can be repeated, the sections will be returned in a `List<T>`.
 Sometimes a record will have no instances of a particular section - in that case an empty list is returned.

-Sample 5 generates a report based on the SMF type 30 EXCP Section.
+Sample 5 shows how to get multiple sections from a record and generate a report based on the SMF type 30 EXCP Section.

 The report lists job steps with a STEPLIB entry in the EXCP sections.
 The program ignores jobs where the job name begins with the userid.
 Each combination of Jobname, Step Number, Step Name and Program Name is listed only once.

 (This sample is used to demonstrate various techniques.
 It is not intended to imply that there is any problem with jobs using a STEPLIB.)

 ### Processing the Data